NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Bounce Test

-The mattress has a high degree of both bounce and response due to the combination of latex and pocketed coils.
+The mattress has an extremely high degree of both bounce and response due to the combination of latex and pocketed coils.
 This mattress has the most bounce of any mattress we’ve tested to date by a large margin (nearly 50%).
+For reference, the average mattress has a bounce range of 9.53″.

 Max.
 Depth